JustinFletcher/visuomotor-deep-optics/README.md

 - [X] A SHWFS closed-loop AO model to populate the step reward.
 - [ ] Parallelization of each wavelenth and sub-step of the environment step.
 - [ ] Atmosphere phase screen caching to speed up the simulation step.
-- [ ] Piston/tip/tilt secondaries for the ELF system.
+- [X] Piston/tip/tilt secondaries for the ELF system.
-- [ ] A tensegrity model to map control commands to low-order aberations; update action shape.
+- [X] A mock tensegrity model to map control commands to low-order aberations; update action shape.
+- [ ] A physically-informed tensegrity model to map control commands to low-order aberations.
-- [ ] Add differential motion directly to the segments in the optical system model.
+- [X] Add differential motion directly to the segments in the optical system model.
+- [ ] Add a direct exoplanet imaging scene model to the object plane generator.

 ## Known Issues